DD2480-Group-27/geometry-api-java-coverage/report.md

 The results of my coverage tool are consitent with the ones from Open Clover meaning both of them detect 99 calls of the overlaps_() method and trace them the same way.

 ## Coverage improvement

+### Kristin - added test cases for intersectLineLine

+The coverage for intersectLineLine was 88.7 %, there were 6 branches not covered.
+I added two test cases in an added file called TestIntersectLineLine.java: testIntersectionPointsNotNull() and testParam2Null().
+I chose these because some not covered branches were lines like "if(!IntersectionPoints == null)" and "if(param2 == null)".
+With my added test cases, there are two more branches covered, so now only 4 are not covered.
+This can be seen using my diy tool and confirmed with clover.

 ### Henrik - added test cases for isPointInRing()